jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Name nodes

-* Select `Node tab` (at the bottom)
+* Select `Node tab` (at the bottom).
-* Deploy "Label" property, create a "Discrete mapping", and choose a couple of nodes to write a name for them in its attribute "name"
+* Deploy "Label" property, create a "Discrete mapping", and choose a couple of nodes to write a name for them in its attribute "name".
-* You can keep the new names or remove the mapping (trash can icon)
+* You can keep the new names or remove the mapping (trash can icon).

 ### Change the shape of the nodes

-* Click on the column "Def." (to the left) of the "Shape" property and choose a new shape
+* Click on the column "Def." (on the left) of the "Shape" property and choose a new shape.

 ### Change the edge width (edge width mapping)

 <ins>Select Star Wars network</ins> in `Control Panel` `Network tab`.

 * Select the node with name "DART VADER" and move it out of the nodes cloud.
-If you need some help reed Section "3.
+If you need some help read Section "3.
 User interface and basic information" of the document "cytoscape_fast_guide.md".
-* Select `Style tab` and `Edge tab` (at the bottom)
+* Select `Style tab` and `Edge tab` (on the bottom).
-* Deploy "Width" property (or press "Map." button)
+* Deploy "Width" property (or press "Map." button).
 * Assign Column = scenes (number of scenes in common).
 More scenes should mean thicker edges.
 * Change Mapping Type = Continuous Mapping (if already assigned, reassign).
 Use column "Scene" to map.
-* Click and edit the "Current Mapping" function and broad the range of edge width values to get a clearer visual separation between thin and thick edges
+* Click and edit the "Current Mapping" function and broad the range of edge width values to get a clearer visual separation between thin and thick edges.

 ### Change the entire layout

 Try some layouts in the Layout menu.
 For example:

-* `Degree Sorted Circle Layout > All nodes`
+* `Degree Sorted Circle Layout > All nodes`.
 * `Edge Weighted Spring Embedded Layout`.
-Try this with the Karate club, look for nodes 1 and 34.
+Try this with the Karate club and look for nodes 1 and 34.
-* `Prefuse Force Directed Layout`
+* `Prefuse Force Directed Layout`.

 # 3. Performing basic network analysis